 The crypto industry as a whole is full of techy and complicated things that may confuse you.
-Some of 90+ currencies we support require different measures to take before exchanging them.
+Some of the 200+ currencies we support require different measures to take before exchanging them.
 Over 70% stuck transactions happen due to the negligence of these measures.
 We will take a closer look at common mistakes happening during the exchange process and sort out the possible aftermath.
-Let’s look into issues occurring with Ripple’s destination tags, NEM’s messages and memos in Steem, Stellar and Decent.
+Let’s look into issues occurring with XRP destination tags, NEM’s messages and memos in Steem, Stellar and Decent.

-John is about to exchange Ripple to Bitcoin.
-Let’s say his transaction is already created and he should send us Ripples to exchange them.
+John is about to exchange XRP to Bitcoin.
+Let’s say his transaction is already created and he should send us XRP to exchange them.
 He sees a screen below:

 John opens his wallet app, puts in our wallet address.
 And then, when putting in the destination tag, John is like: ”Ah, whatever, I’ll put 12345 instead!
 Anyway, it’s still Changelly’s address.
 The tag is unnecessary stuff.”

 This is the very moment John makes a terrible mistake because 12345 is the tag tied to a wallet address of another Changelly user who is obviously not John!
 Once XRP is sent it will go to the wallet address provided by that user, and John will lose his money forever!
 The worst thing is that we can’t help John in this case, since we don’t control funds sent to our customers.

 Poor John.
 Don’t be like him and always send XRP with a correct destination tag.
 Only in this case, your transaction will pass through in the right way.